Circuit Theory for Chemical Reaction Networks: Formal Circuit Theory

 \section{Formal Circuit Theory}

 We start by summarizing the formal definition of CRNs on top of which we develop the concept of chemical modules.
-We consider CRNs composed of chemical species, identified by the label $\chemspecies\in\setchemspecies$, undergoing elementary reactions~\cite{Svehla1993}, identified by the index $\elrct\in\setelrct$,
+We consider CRNs composed of chemical species, identified by the label $\chemspecies\in\setchemspecies$, undergoing elementary reactions~\cite{Svehla1993}, identified by the index $\elrct\in\setelrct$.
+Each reaction $\elrct$ is represented by an equation like